khanalg44/cricket_data/ipl_consistency/README.md

 python3  print_scorecard.py <filename>
 ```

-and make sure the file exists in the given path.
-File can be downloaded from (https://cricsheet.org/downloads/)
+And make sure the file exists in the given path.
+The match files can be downloaded from (https://cricsheet.org/downloads/).

 ## Code Dependencies
 This code uses, `numpy`, `pandas`, and `yaml`.
 Which can be installed in your system using standard methods like `pip`.